Pitch Wars 2019 Wishlist!

 Up to this Pointe by Jen Longo

-- Tropes we love: enemies to lovers, slow burn romance, forced proximity, secretly royal or magical, and a well-done chosen one.
+- Enemies to lovers, slow burn romance, forced proximity, secretly royal or magical

 - Anything that isn't YA

 - SFF/high fantasy.
-We love it, but we’re not the right mentors for it.
+I absolutely love it, but I’m not the right mentor for it.

 - Historical fiction.
-Again, adore it, want to read it, but we’re not the right gals.
+Again, adore it, want to read it, but not the right mentor.

 - Abuse of any kind: sexual, substance, or abuse toward animals.

-We do everything together.
-We’ll both be involved with all elements of the process, from big developmental edits, all the way down to line edits.
-We’ll push you harder than you thought possible, and we’ll make you work.
-We won’t sugarcoat anything, just like we won’t hesitate to tell you how much we utterly LOOOOOOOVE something.
-We’ll cheer you on the entire way, pick you up when you’re down, and give you all the pep talks when you need them.
-And, come February, you’ll have a stronger manuscript and an incredible sense of accomplishment.
-We want to make you feel damn proud of the work you did during your two months with us, and we hope you love your manuscript more than you ever have before.
+As a mentor, I’ll push you harder than you thought possible.
+I’ll make you work.
+I won’t sugar coat anything, just like I won’t hesitate to tell you how much I utterly LOVE something.
+I’ll cheer you on the entire way, encourage you when you’re struggling, and give you all the pep talks whenever you need them.
+And, come February, you’ll have a stronger manuscript and an incredible sense of accomplishment!
+I want you to feel damn proud of the work you did during your three months in Pitch Wars, and I hope you come out of this loving your manuscript more than you ever have before.

 You’re ready to work.
-We’re not going to give you a few line edits and send you on your way.
+I’m not going to give you a few line edits and send you on your way.
 Nope.
-We’re going to pull your manuscript apart and help you stitch it back together.
-(When Rachel was a mentee, she started her edits by rewriting her entire manuscript in first person present, from its original third person past.
-And that was just the start.
-Then we did developmental edits, character arcs, subplots, and line edits!)
+I’m going to pull your manuscript apart and help you stitch it back together.
+(When I was a mentee, I started my edits by rewriting my entire manuscript in first person present from its original third person past.
+And that was just the start!
+Then I did a full developmental revision, working on character arcs and subplots, then line edits.)

-Communication is extremely important to us.
-We want you to come to us with questions, concerns, brainstorming, and if you just feel like something isn’t working.
-We are always here and don’t want you to be shy.
-Writing is a vulnerable process, and you can be vulnerable with us.
+Communication is really important to me.
+I want you to come to me with questions, brainstorming, and if you just feel like something isn’t working.
+I’m always here and don’t want you to be shy.
+Writing is a vulnerable process, and you can be vulnerable with me.
+I’ve been on the receiving end of many edit letters, so I know how painful it can be to approach revisions and all that follows.
+As your mentor, I promise I’ll be here to support you, send love and make game plans, talk through the roadblocks, and more.

 You’re open to changes.
-We’ll never say you have to make a specific change, but we want you to really think through our suggestions and be ready to answer questions.
+I’ll never say you have to make a specific change, but I want you to really think through my suggestions and be ready to answer questions.

 You believe in yourself and your writing.
 This is a big one.